Integral Models for Spaces via the Higher Frobenius: Partial algebraic -theory

 \section{Partial algebraic $K$-theory}

-Let $\mathcal{C}$ be an exact category in the sense of \cite{QuillenK}.
-Then, the zeroth $K$-theory of $\C$, denoted $K_0(\mathcal{C})$, is the free abelian group on the objects of $\mathcal{C}$ subject to the relation $[A]+[C] = [B]$ for every short exact sequence $0\to A\to B\to C\to 0$.
-Quillen categorified this construction, defining the higher algebraic $K$-theory space $K(\C)$ by means of his $Q$-construction.
-Waldhausen \cite{Wald} generalized the construction of algebraic $K$-theory to any Waldhausen category via his $S_{\bullet}$-construction and proved that the definition coincides with Quillen's in the special case of an exact category.
-These constructions were generalized to the higher categorical setting by Barwick \cite{BarQ, BarK,BarAKT}.
+Let $\mathcal{C}$ be an exact category in the sense of Quillen \cite{QuillenK}.
+Then, the zeroth $K$-theory of $\C$, denoted $K_0(\mathcal{C})$, is the free abelian group on the objects of $\mathcal{C}$ subject to the relation $[A]+[C] = [B]$ for every short exact sequence $0\to A\to B\to C\to 0$ in $\mathcal{C}$.
+Quillen categorified this construction, defining the higher algebraic $K$-theory space $K(\C)$ by means of a certain category $Q(\mathcal{C})$.
+Waldhausen \cite{Wald} generalized the construction of algebraic $K$-theory to what are now known as ``Waldhausen categories" by means of his $S_{\bullet}$-construction and proved that the definition coincides with Quillen's in the special case of an exact category.
+These constructions were generalized to the higher categorical setting by Barwick \cite{BarQ, BarAKT, BarK}.

 The goal of this section is to give analogs of these constructions in a non-group-complete setting.
 In \S \ref{sub:Sdot}, we introduce a construction called \emph{partial $K$-theory}, which is a non-group-complete analog of algebraic $K$-theory.
 It associates to a Waldhausen $\infty$-category $\C $ a (not necessarily grouplike) $\E_{\infty}$-space $K^{\mathrm{part}}(\C)$ with the following two properties: \begin{enumerate} \item There is a canonical equivalence of $\E_{\infty}$-spaces $K^{\mathrm{part}}(\C)^{\mathrm{gp}} \simeq K(\C)$ (Corollary \ref{cor:kpartgp}). \item The monoid $\pi_0 (K^{\mathrm{part}}(\C))$ is the free (discrete) monoid on $\mathcal{C}$ subject to the relation $[A]+[C] = [B]$ for every short exact sequence $0\to A\to B\to C\to 0$ (Proposition \ref{prop:Kpart0}). \end{enumerate} Then, in \S \ref{sub:Q}, we give an alternate construction of partial $K$-theory for exact $\infty$-categories via Quillen's $Q$-construction and show that it coincides with the previous definition (Theorem \ref{thm:QequalsS}).